 Read more on Thumb sprain.

 Should I see a professional about my Rugby injury?

 If you have any of the following symptoms you should seek further medical assistance.

 - Altered sensation in the foot – such as a feeling of “pins and needles” (paresthesia) or a “loss of feeling” (anaesthesia).

 - Unable to complete normal daily activities after the initial 72 hours.

-Secondly, if you have applied for P.R.I.C.E. principles and still have weakness that lasts a long time (more than 2 weeks) or have ongoing discomfort in your foot or heel, you are highly recommended to seek advice from a specialist expert – such as a podiatrist or physiotherapist, osteopath, or chiropractor – who can provide you with advice and an appropriate and effective recovery and rehabilitation program.
+If you have applied the P.R.I.C.E. principles and still have a weakness that lasts a long time (more than 2 weeks) or have ongoing discomfort in your foot or heel, then seek advice from a specialist expert, such as a podiatrist or physiotherapist, osteopath, or chiropractor.
+They will provide you with advice and an appropriate and effective recovery and rehabilitation program.